 Lastly, Death succubi are perhaps the most dangerous, and have varied builds, though beautiful bodies.
 They have sharp horns protruding from the upper back that flatten at will, against scales that trail to the base of their spine.
 All have exceptional defense, and most have a healing gene.

 Succubi - as well as their counterparts - feed off of life energy and the emotions of those they find themselves near.
 Close physical contact is needed to siphon away this life energy, and the effects of such often have an adverse effect on the one losing this energy - even aging immortal species by degrees, especially over long periods of time.
-Thus, relationships with succubi are warned against in areas where they dwell, and those who pairbond with a succubus are sometimes disowned by families who foresee a very early death.
+Thus, relationships with succubi are warned against in areas where they dwell, and those who marry or pairbond with a succubus are sometimes disowned by families who foresee a very early death.
 If such life energy cannot be obtained, a succubus will starve and eventually go mad before they succumb to death.
 Traditional foods may be eaten, but do not provide any sustenance.